Intel Unveils Optane SSD DC P4800X Drive That Can Act As Cache Or Storage

 No-one reads TFA anyway, of course, but in this case it's counter-blocked because I'm using uBlock, so I'm doubly put off.

-Its rather exaggerated (Score:2)
+Its rather exaggerated (Score:4, Interesting)

 Intels claims are rather exaggerated.
 Their claims have already been torn apart on numerous tech forums.
 At best we're talking only a ~3-5x reduction in QD1 latency and the intentionally omit vital information in the specs to force everyone to guess what the actual durability of the XPoint devices is.
 They say '12PB' of durability for the 375GB part but refuse to tell us how much overprovisioning they do.
 They say '30 drive writes per day' without tellling us what the warrenty will be.